UK BLUES AWARDS RULES – 2022

 Blues ‘Unsung Hero’ Award

-The UK Festival or Event – live or virtual – which, in the Awards year, best catered for the attendees, was well organised and priced and offered the broadest choice of blues-based acts.
+– the UK Festival which, in the Awards year, best catered for the attendees and participating musicians, brought the most to the local/regional community, was well organised and priced and offered the broadest based choice of blues-based acts.

-Dave Raven UK Blues Based Broadcaster of the Year
+Dave Raven Blues Based Broadcaster of the Year

 Notes on nomination process.